OpenSourcingLaw/ai.law/03-AI_Outputs.md

      [_Racial Discrimination Act 1975_(Cth)](https://www.legislation.gov.au/Series/C2004A00274)
      [_Sex Discrimination Act 1984_(Cth)](https://www.legislation.gov.au/Series/C2004A02868)

+A data scientist, exercising best practice by avoiding the use of any protected attributes in their modelling, may consider themselves to be in compliance with anti-disrcimination legislation.
+One form of discrimination can occur without the use of protected attributes and without any intention to discriminate.

-Relevent to AI and ML, it must be shown that a requirement or condition is imposed which, even though neutral on its face, has an adverse impact on people with a particular attribute, in circumstances where this is unreasonable.
-As with direct discrimination, an intention to discriminate is not necessary.
+Relevent to the practice of AI and ML, is the class of discrimination called indirect discrimination (also referred o as adverse impact).
+Adverse impact occurs where apolicy or process _on its face_ appears to be nuetral but in practice has has an adverse impact on people with a particular attribute, in circumstances where this is unreasonable.
+For a data scientist this means understanding the impact of their model outputs on each of the protected classes, to check, for accuracy equity between the groups.

 ### Industry focus: Insurance
+There is an exception to Asutralia's anti-discrimination laws